astronomer/docs/astro/deploy-github-integration.md

     - At least one GitHub branch that you want to deploy to Astro.

 **To create a new repository**:
-    - A GitHub user account.
+    - A GitHub user account with permission to create repositories.
 When you create a new repository, you automatically receive repository owner permissions.
+If you belong to a [GitHub Organization](https://docs.github.com/en/organizations/managing-peoples-access-to-your-organization-with-roles/roles-in-an-organization#permissions-for-organization-roles) and don't have these permissions, send a request to your GitHub repository administrator when prompted by Astro.
     - After you create and connect to your repository from Astro, you need to add an [Astro project](https://www.astronomer.io/docs/astro/cli/develop-project#create-an-astro-project).
 The Astro project can exist at any level in your repository.
     - After you create and connect to your repository from Astro, you need to make at least one GitHub branch that you want to deploy to Astro.